Twelve years ago this week, Hollywood lost one of its best.

 In the decade since his death, the legend of the actor’s extraordinary talent and one-of-a-kind personality has lived on.

-Now his co-star and friend, Jake Gyllenhaal, has shared a story that speaks volumes about Ledger’s character.
+In 2018, his co-star and friend, Jake Gyllenhaal, shared a story that speaks volumes about Ledger’s character.

 As he explained to the magazine, before they starred in Brokeback Mountain together, both Gyllenhaal and Ledger were vying for the lead role in Moulin Rouge.